jrblevin/markdown-mode/README.md

     Existing list items can be moved up or down with <kbd>M-UP</kbd> or
     <kbd>M-DOWN</kbd> and indented or exdented with <kbd>M-RIGHT</kbd> or <kbd>M-LEFT</kbd>.

+  * Subtree Promotion and Demotion: <kbd>M-S-LEFT</kbd> and <kbd>M-S-RIGHT</kbd>

+    Entire subtrees of ATX headings can be promoted and demoted with <kbd>M-S-LEFT</kbd> and <kbd>M-S-RIGHT</kbd>, which mirror the bindings for promotion and demotion of list items.

+    Please note the following "boundary" behavior.
+Any level-six headings will not be demoted further (i.e., they remain at level six, since Markdown and HTML define only six levels) and any level-one headings will promoted away entirely (i.e., heading markup will be removed, since a level-zero heading is not defined).

   * Shifting the Region: <kbd>C-c <</kbd> and <kbd>C-c ></kbd>

     Text in the region can be indented or exdented as a group using